-A basic travel policy is likely to look fit for purpose on first glance, but will actually contain a lot of exclusions for certain types of activity, so make sure to take your time to find the right one to cover medical costs after you break your leg falling off an elephant in Thailand.
+A basic travel policy is likely to look fit for purpose on first glance, but will actually contain a lot of exclusions for certain types of activity, so make sure to take your time to find the right one to cover medical costs if you break your leg bungee-jumping in Thailand.
 There are a number of backpacker/gap-year specific policies out there with wordings specific to the sort of trip most of us have.

 #5 don't be fooled by high limits

 The headline part of coverage is the limit (the maximum amount of money an insurer will pay out per claim).
 Insurers can however use these deceptively to make a policy appear better on paper than it actually is.

 For example, £5million of coverage for medical expenses is going to be adequate for 99.99% of claims of this nature, so buying the more expensive policy with £10 million may not be necessary.

 #6 ...or a cheap policies with high deductibles